aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/mail-merge-with-xml-data-source/_index.md

 aliases:
   - /java/how-to-mail-merge-from-xml-using-imailmergedatasource/
 type: docs
-description: "Aspose.Words for Java enables you to use a variety of data sources when performing a mail merge operation, including an XML file.
+description: "Aspose.Words for Java allows you to use a variety of data sources when performing a mail merge operation, including an XML file.
 The main advantage of using XML is the ability to define a hierarchy directly in the document."
 keywords: "mail merge XML data source Java, Mail Merge Java"
 weight: 30
 url: /java/mail-merge-with-xml-data-source/